Chile Opens New Patagonia Hiking Trail Following Tompkins Donation

 “I know that if Doug were here today, he would speak of national parks being one of the greatest expressions of democracy that a country can realize, preserving the masterpieces of a nation for all of its citizenry,” Kristine Tompkins said.

-Chile’s response was to turn over two million hectares of reserves into national parks, and it now culminated in the creation of the Patagonian Route of Parks, which occupies around 11.5 million hectares.
+Chile’s response was to turn 2 million hectares of reserves into national parks, and it now culminated in the creation of the Patagonian Route of Parks, which occupies around 11.5 million hectares.